 Supporter Spotlight: Mira's Women for Women International Story

 Today, we want to celebrate one of our amazing supporters, Mira Borggreen.
-From sponsoring a sister to attending #SheInspiresMeLive 2.0, to spreading the word about Women for Women International’s vital work, Mira embodies what it means to be part of our global sisterhood.
+From supporting a sister to attending #SheInspiresMeLive 2.0, to spreading the word about Women for Women International’s vital work, Mira embodies what it means to be part of our global sisterhood.
 We asked Mira to share her experience of being part of our global community.

 Looking back, I now see that several of the women who inspire me are somehow all connected to Women for Women International.
 So I guess it was only a matter of time before I would get involved too since I always look for opportunities to help other women rise and expand my sisterhood!